Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 Over the five-year period that included hyperinflation, the gold price increased 1.8 times faster than the inflation rate.

-In other words, not only did someone holding gold survive during the Weimar hyperinflation, their purchasing power actually increased.
+In other words, not only did someone holding gold survive during the Weimar hyperinflation, their purchasing power actually increased by nearly double.

 But will we really see hyperinflation in the Western world?
 According to Hidden Secrets #7, famous economist Jim Rickards and Mike Maloney both agree that we’re on a path headed straight for it.
-Here’s what to look for…
+Knowing what signs to look for will help you identify it before it happens.

 At the beginning of every hyperinflation, it looks like everything is okay.
-The economy is emerging from a crisis, usually a deflation or some kind of crisis, and things are getting better.
-People feel more prosperous, because the storm has passed and there’s more money around from the extra currency the government has printed.
-Markets tend to rise, like housing and stocks.
+The economy is emerging from a crisis, usually a deflation or some kind of recession, and things are getting better.
+People feel more prosperous because the storm has passed and there’s more money around from the extra currency the government has printed.
+Markets like housing and stocks tend to rise.

 Why does it have to adjust?
 Because inflation is not just the result of a spike in money supply, but also money velocity.
+In simple terms, this is a measure of how frequently currency changes hands.
 As citizens begin to feel better about the state of the economy, they spend more.
-That extra money now starts to enter the economy—and prices begin to move higher.
+That extra money now starts to enter the economy — and prices begin to move higher as it circulates more and more.

-Here’s a snapshot of what this time period looks like.
+Here’s a snapshot of what this time period looks like from Hidden Secrets Episode #7.

 As you can see, prices eventually catch up to account for all the extra currency that was created.
 And that sudden spike you see is the direct result of money velocity.